-He grew up in St Clair Dunedin, attending St Clair Presb.
-Church.
-Educated at King's High School then enrolled
+He grew up in St Clair Dunedin, attending St Clair Presbyterian Church.
+Educated at King's High School then enrolled in

-His local Minister, the Rev Dr JM Bates, asked him if he had ever considered enetering the ordained ministry.
+His local Minister, the Rev Dr JM Bates, asked him if he had ever considered entering the ordained ministry.
 The

 Licensed for Ministry at end of 1975.

-and the pain of failure in allowing God's Spirit free reign in his life was a deep motivating force in Bruce's ministry.
+pain of failure in allowing God's Spirit free reign in his life was a deep motivating force in Bruce's ministry.
+Seeing God's

 HANNAH, Rev William Gibson